-The 16 km Belá WILDRiver is part of the 22 km long Belá River and partially embedded in the Tatra National Park, Slovakia.
+The 16 km Belá WILDRiver is part of the 22 km long Belá River and is partially embedded in the Tatra National Park, Slovakia.
 Belá WILDRiver creates a part of the boundaries of this protected area.
 The upper part of Belá WILDRiver, inside the territory of Tatra National Park, is formed by two creeks, the Tichý and Kôprovský Creek.
-These two creeks meet together approx. 2 km above the small village of Podbanské and create the wildest Slovakian river, Belá WILDRiver.
+These two creeks meet approx. 2 km above the small village of Podbanské and create the wildest Slovakian river, Belá WILDRiver.

 European Wilderness Quality Standard Audit System

 The 16 km of Belá WILDRiver was subject of monitoring in 2015, 2016 and a Quick-Audit in 2017 and meets the Bronze Wilderness Quality Standard.
 A European Wilderness Quality Standard Full-Audit is scheduled for 2018.

 - WILDRiver: Belá WILDRiver

 - Size of the protected area: 73 800 ha

 - Size of the WILDRiver: 16km of Belá WILDRiver

 - WILDRiver Uniqueness: Belá WILDRiver is the last free-flowing river in Slovakia.
 The river provides a wide spectrum of unique and dynamic ecosystems.
 Permanent dwellers of the river watershed are bear, wolf, lynx and imperial eagle.

 - Number of visitors per year to the protected area: approx. 2,5 million

 - Number of visitors per year to the WILDRiver: approx. 2 000